ni3choudhary/Real-Time-Object-Detection-With-Tensorflow/README.md

 #### For all the other libraries, we can use pip or conda to install them.
 The code is provided below:

-pip install Cython
+- pip install Cython
-pip install contextlib2
+- pip install contextlib2
-pip install pillow
+- pip install pillow
-pip install lxml
+- pip install lxml
-pip install jupyter
+- pip install jupyter
-pip install matplotlib
+- pip install matplotlib

-(2) First Download Protobuf version 3.4 or above  and extract it.
+(2) Next Download Protobuf version 3.4 or above  and extract it.

 https://github.com/google/protobuf/releases